 Hedging-based Options Selling Strategies

-Heding-based Options Selling strategies are also called as neutral trading strategies.
+Heding-based Options Selling strategies are also called neutral trading strategies.
 These strategies are not concerned with bearish or bullish views about the market.

 Directional Options Selling Strategies

 Discretionary traders do Options Selling based on their view about the market movement.
-For those who don’t know, a discretionary trader is the one who trades based on his view of the market.
+For those who don’t know, a discretionary trader is one who trades based on his view of the market.
 When you trade by looking at chart patterns (technical analysis), that is discretionary trading.

-So, if the view about market is bullish, then put option selling is done and if it’s bearish, then call option selling.
+So, if the view about the market is bullish, then put option selling is done and if it’s bearish, then call option selling.

 Thus directional option selling is similar to what we hear about trading in general.
-You trade based on your observation about the market.
+You trade based on your observation of the market.
 The most popular way of doing such option selling is to sell options using support and resistance levels.

 How to choose the right strike for Option Selling

-When you buy an option, your only and total risk is the premium you paid for buying that option, so you can simply buy an option based on a near enough strike and as per your trade capital.
+When you buy an option, your only total risk is the premium you paid for buying that option, so you can simply buy an option based on a near enough strike and as per your trade capital.